pyfsi/coconut/coupling_components/mappers/mappers.md

 Choosing a higher value improves the interpolation as the basis functions become wider, but the interpolation matrix becomes less stable, i.e. the condition number increases.
 The default value is 200.
-In practice, the `shape_parameter` is chosen so that the interpolation matrix is "on the edge of ill-conditioning" (eg. with a condition number of roughly $10^{13}$ for double-precision floating point).
+In practice, the `shape_parameter` is chosen so that the interpolation matrix is "on the edge of ill-conditioning" (for example, with a condition number of roughly $10^{13}$ for double-precision floating point).
 A warning is printed when the condition number of an interpolation matrix becomes higher than $10^{13}$.